GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

-# Algorand Relay nodes in Galileo.
+# Algorand Relay Nodes in Galileo.

 Full Algorand tutorial and documentation of features coming here soon!